patricklafrance/wmfnext-shell/README.md

 ├── webpack.config.js
 ```

-👉 Then, in the `boostrap.tsx` file, instanciate the shell `Runtime` and load the remote module.
+👉 Then, in the `boostrap.tsx` file, instanciate the shell `Runtime` and load the remote module:

 ```tsx
 // host - boostrap.tsx